Learning with subtitles is the route for you.

 Amazon Prime is another good option for subtitled programming.
 While many videos only offer English-language subtitling, you can check each video by following Amazon’s directions.

 Turning on Spanish subtitles can make Netflix a great learning resource.
 Netflix offers a nice selection of Spanish-language TV shows, so you’ll have plenty of options.

 There are also some great options when it comes to DVDs.
-For instance, the popular comedy “La Fea Mas Bella” (“The Most Beautiful Ugly”) is available in the original Spanish with English subtitles.
+For instance, the popular comedy “La Fea Mas Bella” (“The Most Beautiful Ugly”) uses the original Spanish with English subtitles.

 If you’re interested in watching American TV shows, you’ll have some options.
-“American Horror Story Hotel” and “Modern Family” are available with Spanish subtitles, English subtitles and Spanish dubbing, so you can configure your subtitle/language combination any way you like.
+“American Horror Story Hotel” and “Modern Family” have Spanish subtitles, English subtitles and Spanish dubbing, so you can configure your subtitle/language combination any way you like.

 Netflix offers similarly great shows both subbed and dubbed in Spanish, including popular Netflix originals like “Stranger Things.”

 FluentU offers a wide array of subtitled real-world videos including movie trailers, news, music videos and more.
 What’s more, FluentU is specifically designed to turn these subtitled videos into personalized learning lessons.

 The first thing you’ll notice is that FluentU has a wide variety of videos—topics like soccer, TV shows, business, movies and even magical realism, as you can see here: